 The raid was just one incident in a long history of discrimination against Latino people in the United States.
 Since the 1840s, anti-Latino prejudice has led to illegal deportations, school segregation and even lynching—often-forgotten events that echo the civil rights violations of African Americans in the Jim Crow-era South.

 As the 19th century wore on, political events in Mexico made emigration to the United States popular.
 This was welcome news to American employers like the Southern Pacific Railroad, which desperately needed cheap labor to help build new tracks.
-The railroad and other companies flouted existing immigration laws that banned importing contracted labor and sent recruiters into Mexico to convince Mexicans to emigrate.
+The railroad and other companies flouted existing immigration laws that banned importing contract labor and sent recruiters into Mexico to convince Mexicans to emigrate.

 Anti-Latino sentiment grew along with immigration.
 Latinos were barred entry into Anglo establishments and segregated into urban barrios in poor areas.
 Though Latinos were critical to the U.S. economy and often were American citizens, everything from their language to the color of their skin to their countries of origin could be used as a pretext for discrimination.
 Anglo Americans treated them as a foreign underclass and perpetuated stereotypes that those who spoke Spanish were lazy, stupid and undeserving.
 In some cases, that prejudice turned fatal.

-Mob violence against Spanish-speaking people was common in the late 19th and early 20th centuries, according to historians William D. Carrigan and Clive Webb.
+Mob violence against Spanish-speaking people was not uncommon in the late 19th and early 20th centuries, according to historians William D. Carrigan and Clive Webb.
 They estimate that the number of Latinos killed by mobs reach well into the thousands, though definitive documentation only exists for 547 cases.

 The violence began during California’s Gold Rush, just after California became part of the United States.
 At the time, white miners begrudged former Mexicans a share of the wealth yielded by Californian mines—and sometimes enacted vigilante justice.
 In 1851, for example, a mob of vigilantes accused Josefa Segovia of murdering a white man.
 After a fake trial, they marched her through the streets and lynched her.
 Over 2,000 men gathered to watch, shouting racial slurs.
 Others were attacked on suspicion of fraternizing with white women or insulting white people.